ConvertKit/developers-documentation/source/includes/_purchases.md

 -   `api_secret` - Your api secret key.
 -   `transaction_id` - A unique ID for the purchase
 -   `email_address` - The subscriber that the purchase belongs to
+-   `currency` - 3 letter currency code (e.g. `USD`)
+-   `products` - Array of purchased products
+    -   `unit_price` - Product price
+    -   `quantity` - Product quantity
+    -   `name` - Product name
--   `products.pid` - This is your identifier for a product.
+    -   `pid` - This is your identifier for a product.
 Each product provided in the 'products' array must have a unique pid.
 Variants of the same product should have the same pid.
--   `products.lid` - Each product should have an lid that is unique to the product for this purchase.
-If you have 'line items', lid is where you would put your identifier for each line item.
+    -   `lid` - Each product should have an lid that is unique to the product for this purchase. i.e. A line item identifier.

 ### Required for third party integrations